Auditing: Go All-In or Get All-Out

 ‘The audit of the future will bear little resemblance to the traditional audit CFOs are accustomed to receiving today.
 In fact, the way organizations conduct audits will change more in the next 5-10 years given the evolution of technology and analytics.’

-If you have practice that is only doing a handful of audit engagements per year, it may be time to re-evaluate the decision to stay in this space.
+If you have a CPA practice that is only doing a handful of audit engagements per year, it may be time to re-evaluate the decision to stay in this space.

 Here are a few questions to consider: